nimbix/jarvice-helm/README.md

 application rebuilds when failures occur.
 Using a persistent build cache will provide the most benefit to large application builds.

-In order to enable using a persistent build cache for application builds, set `jarvice-dockerbuild.persistence.enabled` to `true` and then set `jarvice-dockerbuild.persistence.storageClass` to the appropriate `StorageClass` to use when requesting PVCs.
-It will be necessary to [install dynamic storage provisioner](#install-dynamic-storage-provisioner) on the cluster, if one has not already been installed.
+To enable the use of a persistent build cache for application builds, set `jarvice-dockerbuild.persistence.enabled` to `true` and then set `jarvice-dockerbuild.persistence.storageClass` to the appropriate `StorageClass` to use when requesting PVCs.
+It will be necessary to [install dynamic storage provisioner](#install-dynamic-storage-provisioner) on the cluster if one has not already been installed.

 The size of the dynamically provisioned PVCs can be set with `jarvice-dockerbuild.persistence.size`.
 This defaults to `300Gi`.